camegone/Assets_For_ModularAvatar/README.md

 ## ModularBreath
  Add breath animations on your avatar.

-## ModularDPS
- Install DPS on your avatar. need your DPS.

 ## ModularFlying
 Add collider jump/dash on your avatar. have "Rock'N'Flight" mode which enables jump/dash during you doing Rock'N'Roll.
 Left hand is for jumping, Right hand is for running.